LadinesJ/pyfu/README.md

 ### Why?

 Python has a great interface for running modules and scripts from command line but there isn’t any built in way to run individual functions.
-There are some great packages out there that can help solve this problem ([click](https://github.com/pallets/click), [invoke](https://github.com/pyinvoke/invoke)) but at the expense of adding complexity and additional dependencies.
+There are some great packages out there that can help solve this problem ([click](https://github.com/pallets/click), [invoke](https://github.com/pyinvoke/invoke), argv, argparse) but at the expense of adding complexity or additional dependencies.

 Pyfu allows for functional access to Python files without polluting the code with extra decorators or options and without additional packages or libraries.